Trap street: In the United States

+In the United Kingdom

 In a 2001 case, The Automobile Association in the United Kingdom agreed to settle a case for £20,000,000 when it was caught copying Ordnance Survey maps.
 In this case, the identifying "fingerprints" were not deliberate errors but rather stylistic features such as the width of roads.

+In Singapore

 In another case, the Singapore Land Authority sued Virtual Map, an online publisher of maps, for infringing on its copyright.
 The Singapore Land Authority stated in its case that there were deliberate errors in maps they had provided to Virtual Map years earlier.
 Virtual Map denied this and insisted that it had done its own cartography.

 Cultural references

 The 1979 science fiction novel The Ultimate Enemy by Fred Saberhagen includes the short story "The Annihilation of Angkor Apeiron" in which a salesman allows a draft of a new Encyclopedia Galactica to be captured by alien war machines.
 It leads them to believe there is a nearby planet ripe for attack, but the planet is actually a copyright trap and the aliens are led away from inhabited worlds, saving millions of lives.

 The 2010 novel Kraken by China Miéville features the trap streets of the London A–Z being places where the magical denizens of the city can exist without risk of being disturbed by normal folk.

 A 2013 film, Trap Street, inverts the usual meaning of a trap street, becoming a real street which is deliberately obscured or removed from a map—and anyone who attempts to identify it by placing it on public record is then "trapped".

 The 2015 Doctor Who episode "Face the Raven" features a hidden street where alien asylum seekers have taken shelter.
 Due to a psychic field that subconsciously makes observers ignore it, outsiders consider it a trap street when they see it on maps.
 One scene involves the character Clara Oswald discussing the definition of "trap street".
 The episode's working title was also "Trap Street".